johanhanses/app-johanhanses.com/README.md

 - [x] Add UI demo page
 - [x] Fix iframe width and height on all devices
 - [x] Set a fixed height on the login button

-- [] Change log? view each commit somewhere in app?
-- [] Add keywords, spice up SEO.
-- [] Redesign demo landing page.
-- [] Add more demos
-- [] Dashboard for adding content.
-- [] Editor.js adding for own content.
-- [] Change fonts to Cal Sans and Matter Display?
-- [] Make main nav a server component
-- [] Fix initial render of sun when system theme is dark